 …then the audit body, the relevant national health service and the hospital all work together to check the data and take any appropriate actions.

-For more information about things covered in this website in general, explore our “Everything else” section.
+For more information on this and other things covered in this website, explore our “Everything else” section.

 Which includes our animation “How is the predicted range calculated?” if you want to learn more about the technical details